Jornal do Brasil

 Jornal do Brasil, widely known as JB, is a daily newspaper published by Editora JB in Rio de Janeiro, Brazil.
 The paper was founded in 1891 and is the third oldest extant Brazilian paper, after the Diário de Pernambuco and O Estado de S. Paulo.
-On 31 August 2010 it became a digital newspaper, folding its print edition until 25 February 2018, when it was printed again.
+On 31 August 2010 it became a digital newspaper, folding its print edition until 25 February 2018, when it resumed publication.